mantidproject/mantid/docs/source/tutorials/extending_mantid_with_python/solutions_to_the_exercises/06_emwp_sol.rst

         def functionDerivLocal(self, xvals, out):
             # xvals is a 1D numpy array that contains the X values for the defined fitting range.
             # out is a Jacobian matrix object.
-Mantid expects the partial deriviatives
+Mantid expects the partial derivatives
-            # w.r.t the paramaters and x values to be stored here
+            # w.r.t the parameters and x values to be stored here

             # Get the current parameter values
             amplitude = self.getParameterValue("Amplitude")